-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-20% of the total cost for Medicare-covered durable medical equipment.
-Your cost sharing for Medicare oxygen equipment coverage is 20% of the total cost, every month.
-We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.thpmedicare.org/new-york/find-a- provider.
-Your cost sharing will not change after being enrolled for 36 months.
-If prior to enrolling in Trinity Health Plan New York No Premium (HMO), you had made 36 months Prior authorization rules may apply for select services.
-Refer to the list in Chapter 4, Section 2.1 for more information. of rental payment for oxygen equipment coverage, your cost sharing in Trinity Health Plan New York No Premium (HMO), is 20% coinsurance.
-EKG following the "Welcome to Medicare" visit The screening EKG, when done as a referral from the Welcome to Medicare \$0 copay for an EKG following the "Welcome to Medicare" visit. preventative visit, is only covered once during a beneficiary's lifetime.
+What you must pay when vou get these services Services that are covered for you Durable medical equipment (DME) and related supplies\ 20% of the total cost for (For a definition of durable medical equipment, see Chapter 12 Medicare-covered durable as well as Chapter 3, Section 7 of this document.) medical equipment.
+Covered items include, but are not limited to: wheelchairs, Your cost sharing for crutches, powered mattress systems, diabetic supplies, hospital Medicare oxygen beds ordered by a provider for use in the home, IV infusion equipment coverage is pumps, speech generating devices, oxygen equipment, 20% of the total cost, every nebulizers, and walkers. month.
+We cover all medically necessary DME covered by Original Your cost sharing will not Medicare.
+If our supplier in your area does not carry a particular change after being enrolled brand or manufacturer, you may ask them if they can special for 36 months. order it for you.
+The most recent list of suppliers is available on If prior to enrolling in our website at www.thpmedicare.org/new-york/find-a-Trinity Health Plan New provider.
+York No Premium (HMO), vou had made 36 months of rental payment for \Prior authorization rules may apply for select services.
+Refer to oxygen equipment the list in Chapter 4, Section 2.1 for more information. coverage, your cost sharing in Trinity Health Plan New York No Premium (HMO), is 20% coinsurance.
+EKG following the "Welcome to Medicare" visit \$0 copay for an EKG following the "Welcome to The screening EKG, when done as a referral from the Welcome Medicare" visit. to Medicare preventative visit, is only covered once during a beneficiary's lifetime.